 - 4 TBSPs flour

 - 3 cups chicken stock

-- Place a large soup pot over medium heat and spray the pot heavily with cooking spray.
-Add the chicken, season with salt and pepper, and sauté the chicken until it is cooked on the outside (it doesn't need to be cooked all the way through).
+- Once you have heated up the olive oil, add the chicken, season with salt and pepper, and sauté the chicken until it is cooked on the outside (it doesn't need to be cooked all the way through).

 You might also like